-Figure 1 shows that the incumbents have 4 relevant payoff tables, depending on whether the marginal cost is low (State L) or high (State H) and depending on whether entry does or does not take place.
-As mentioned earlier, the incumbents were privately informed about the relevant cost state.
+Fig. 1 shows that the incumbents have 4 relevant payoff tables, depending on whether the marginal cost is low (State L) or high (State H) and on whether entry does or does not take place.
+As mentioned earlier, the two incumbents were privately informed about the relevant cost state.
 Hence, in choosing their strategies, the incumbents had to compare either the two upper tables (in state L) or the two lower tables (in state H).
 Moreover, notice that the payoff of each incumbent increases with the price of the rival incumbent, and is first increasing and then decreasing with the incumbent's own price.
 These features may also fit other types of multi-sender signaling games.
-Hence, although the payoffs tables were derived from an oligopoly limit pricing game, we believe that our experiments can shed light on a broad class of multi-sender signaling games, including games in which competing firms signal their product qualities to consumers, or electoral competition games in which competing candidates signal some policy relevant state of nature to voters.
+Hence, although the